Skip to Content

 SNAP is a public assistance program for individuals and families in Oregon who are struggling to make ends meet.

 If you qualify for SNAP, the government will give you money each month so you can buy food.
 Your SNAP money gets deposited onto an "Electronic Benefit Card" (EBT).
-You can use this card like a regular debit card to pay for food at grocery stores, convenience stores, farmers' markets, and even online shops.
+This card is also sometimes called the "Oregon Trail Card."

 However, unlike a regular debit card, your EBT card can only be used to buy food.
 It can't be used to buy toiletries, clothing, alcohol, tobacco, or other non-food items.